Core Terms & Field Signals

 They do not automatically mean someone is guilty or wrong.

-They show where movement, recognition, source, bedding, responsibility or carrying capacity may need to be looked at more carefully.
+They show where movement, recognition, source, bedding, responsibility or Carrying Capacity may need to be looked at more carefully.

 A field does not need to break before its signals are taken seriously.